The PERFECT 1, 2 or 3 Week Australia Itinerary [2024]

 Gabby Boucher

-After four years of working in hospitality, volunteering abroad and travelling for fun, Gabby has developed a knack for budget travel and admiration for different cultures.
-Her travels have taken her through the cloud forests of Ecuador, into the villages of eastern Europe, across the islands of Thailand, and to the beaches of New South Wales, Australia, where she is currently living with a working holiday visa.
+After many years of working in hospitality, volunteering abroad and travelling for fun, Gabby has developed a knack for budget travel and admiration for different cultures.
+Her travels have taken her through the cloud forests of Ecuador, into the villages of eastern Europe, across the islands of Thailand, and to the beaches of New South Wales, Australia, where she currently lives.
 She plans to continue her adventures around the world for as long as possible.
 Follow her on her blog, and on Instagram.

 Hi, We’re Alesha and Jarryd!